The American (2010 film): Plot

 Jack and his lover, Ingrid, are relaxing in Sweden.
 As they walk in the wilderness outside their cabin, Jack becomes alarmed by a trail of footprints in the snow.
 A sniper's shots ring out, but Ingrid sees Jack pull a gun from his pocket and shoot the sniper; without hesitation, he kills her too before locating and killing another armed man.
 He flees to Rome and contacts a man named Pavel, who insists that Jack cannot stay in Rome and sends him to Castelvecchio, a small town in the mountains of Abruzzo.
 A nervous Jack disposes of the cell phone, which Pavel gave him, and goes to nearby Castel del Monte instead, where he goes by the name of Edward.

 While in Abruzzo, Jack contacts Pavel, who sets him up with a job.
 He meets a woman named Mathilde, who wants him to build her a custom sniper rifle.
 A local priest named Father Benedetto takes notice of Jack, and befriends him.
 Jack also begins soliciting a local prostitute named Clara, and they start a relationship.

 In the meantime, Jack suspects that he's being followed by a man, but still meets with Mathilde in a secluded river area to test the weapon.
 Although impressed by the craftsmanship, she asks Jack to make a few more adjustments and provide specific types of ammunition before they complete their transaction.

+Later, the man follows Jack, planning on killing him.
+Realising he is being tailed, Jack doubles back, getting behind the man, and prepares to kill him.
+However, a motorbike enters the lane where Jack and the man are standing right as Jack goes to shoot the would-be assassin.
+The assassin shoots the motorist instead, and flees in a car.
+Jack pursues him through the town on the bike, eventually shooting out a tire on his car, causing him to crash, before approaching the car and killing him.